OrianaVenture/VentureValheim/LogoutTweaks/README.md

 ## Introduction

-This mod is in Beta: Use at your own risk! (make a backup of your data before you update).
-You will likely need to generate a fresh config file.

-Logout Tweaks reapplies previously untracked data from your last logout.
+Apply your rested bonus and stamina from your last logout.
+Use on servers to prevent "stamina logging".

 ## Features

+Tracks your rested bonus and stamina values from your last logout and saves to a new file for next login.
+Helps prevent "stamina logging" where players will log out to replenish their stamina faster or in places where it is impossible like in the ocean.

 * Reapply your rested bonus from your last logout
 * Reapply your stamina from your last logout
-* Saves your data to a new file
 * ServerSync included

 ## Changelog

+### 0.2.1

+* ServerSync patch for game patch 0.211.11.

+### 0.2.0

+* Upgraded ServerSync to V1.11: Crossplay compatibility upgrade for config sync.

 ### 0.1.1